MaterializeInc/materialize/doc/user/content/sql/revoke-role.md

     parent: commands
 ---

 `REVOKE` revokes membership of one role from another role.

-## Conceptual framework

-Roles can be a member of another role and inherit all the attributes and privileges of the other role.
-They can also have this membership revoked.
+Roles can be members of other roles, as well as inherit all the attributes and privileges of those roles.
+This membership can also be revoked.

 {{< warning >}}
-Roles in Materialize are currently limited in functionality.
-In the future they will be used for role-based access control.
-See GitHub issue {{% gh 11579 %}}
-for details.
+Currently, roles have limited functionality in Materialize.
+This is part of the work to enable **Role-based access control** (RBAC) in a future release {{% gh 11579 %}}.
 {{< /warning >}}